 It is developed and jointly administered by the MedPAN association and SPA / RAC.

 MAPAMED data are validated by all the Focal Points for Specially Protected Areas and Biological Diversity (SPA/DB) of the SPA/RAC, the centre coordinating the implementation of the SPA/DB Protocol of the Barcelona Convention.
 As a result, the sites included in the database are only those of the 22 Contracting Parties to the Barcelona Convention: Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, Syrian Arab Republic, Tunisia, Turkey and the European Union.

 The development of the MAPAMED database arose from the need to have a resource center collecting and structuring information on Mediterranean MPAs.
 It builds on the first MPA in the Mediterranean database that was developed by MedPAN in 2008.

-- facilitates the access and the sharing of data on Mediterranean MPAs,
+- facilitates the access and sharing of key data on Mediterranean MPAs

-- allows the analysis and the evaluation of the status and trends of the MPA network and
+- allows the analysis and evaluation of the status and trends of the MPA network.